Police Brutality Lawsuit Loans

 Recent events

-In 2020 there has been a massive uproar over police brutality in America.
-It disproportionately affects African Americans.
-As such there have been multiple protests all around the world to end the violence.
-It has become the world’s largest civil rights protest in history.
+In 2020, there was a massive uproar over police brutality in America, which disproportionately affects African Americans.
+As such, there have been multiple protests around the world to end the violence, becoming the world’s largest civil rights movement in history.

-Protests began on May 26, 2020, and have continued into June 2020 as well.
-These protests have been met with police brutality but as well as police officers who agree with what the movement is trying to accomplish.
+Protests began on May 26, 2020, and continued into June 2020.
+These protests were met with police brutality, but also by police officers who agreed with what the movement was trying to accomplish.

-The protest began when a man, George Floyd was arrested.
-During the arrest, an officer kneeled on his neck while he repeatedly yelled “I can’t breathe”.
-After nearly 9 minutes of kneeling on his neck, Floyd died.
-As a direct result of this and the death of Eric Garner, who was killed when he was held in a choke-hold for too long, many police departments have banned the use of chokeholds.
+The protests have received mixed interpretations from the media.
+They began when a man, George Floyd, was arrested.
+During the arrest, an officer kneeled on his neck while he repeatedly yelled, “I can’t breathe.”
+After nearly nine minutes of kneeling on his neck, Floyd died.
+As a direct result of this and the death of Eric Garner, who was killed when he was held in a chokehold for too long, many police departments have banned the use of chokeholds.

-Similarly, people are calling for justice for Breonna Taylor, a black woman who was shot to death by police when they entered her house assuming she and her partner were dangerous and opened fire, killing her.
+Similarly, people are calling for justice for Breonna Taylor, a Black woman who was shot to death by police when they entered her house, assumed she and her partner were dangerous, and opened fire.

-On June 15th, 2020, the UN held a press conference to address police brutality in the United States.
-Other countries such as Norway, Denmark, and Sweden have all held demonstrations and conferences in order to address the race issues in America.
+On June 15, 2020, the UN held a press conference to address police brutality in the United States.
+Other countries, such as Norway, Denmark, and Sweden, have held demonstrations and conferences to address racial issues in America.

-As of June 15th, 2020 the supreme court has refused to address legal doctrine that shields police officers from brutality claims.
+As of June 15, 2020, the Supreme Court has refused to address the legal doctrine that shields police officers from brutality claims.

-For the first time in 20 years, the New Jersey attorney general updated the use of force rule for police officers.
-Some departments, such as the Dallas police department introduced laws such as, one of which requires that police intervene if they see another cop using excessive force.
+For the first time in 20 years, the New Jersey Attorney General updated the use-of-force rules for police officers.
+Some departments, such as the Dallas Police Department, introduced new policies, one of which requires that police intervene if they see another officer using excessive force.

-For a more in-depth description of all of the major recent events, you can visit this page.
+For a more in-depth description of the major recent events, you can visit this page.

 Credit Card Icon